Almost sure multifractal spectrum of SLE: Preliminaries

 \subsection{Properties of the multifractal spectrum sets}

-In this subsection we will prove some elementary properties of the sets of Section~\ref{multifractal def}, as well as a lemma which is relevant to the integral means spectrum.
+In this subsection we will prove some elementary deterministic properties of the sets of Section~\ref{multifractal def}, as well as a lemma which is relevant to the integral means spectrum.
+See, e.g.,~\cite[Section 2]{lawler-viklund-tip} for some similar estimates in the setting of the tip multifractal spectrum.
 Our first lemma tells us that the sets of Section~\ref{multifractal def} are only non-empty in the case $s\in [-1,1]$.